CarlLee/coding_challenge/README.md

 # Project Goal

-This is a temporary repository for coding challenges @NomismaTech
+This is a temporary repository for coding challenges @Nomisma

 # Directories